-- Ventral hernia-Ventral hernia takes place by an opening in the vertical centre of the abdomen muscles.
+- Ventral hernia- Ventral hernia takes place by an opening in the vertical center of the abdomen muscles.
 There are three types of ventral hernias:

-- Hiatal hernia-It occurs when the upper abdomen bulges through the large muscle responsible to separate the chest and the abdomen.
+- Hiatal hernia- It occurs when the upper abdomen bulges through the large muscle responsible for separating the chest and the abdomen.

 A cholecystectomy is a procedure to take out the gallbladder.
 The gallbladder is responsible for collecting and storing the digestive fluid produced by the liver called bile.
 The imbalance in the chemicals that compose the bile can sometimes lead to the formation of gallstones.
 Gallstones can be very painful and can cause acute pancreatitis or cholecystitis by disrupting the bile flow and chafe the gallbladder.

-Cholecystectomy is the most effective way to get rid of gallbladder related complications.
+Cholecystectomy is the most effective way to get rid of gallbladder-related complications.
 It is not considered a high-risk or complicated procedure.
-A surgeon prescribes it to cure the following conditions-
+A surgery doctor prescribes it to cure the following conditions-

 - Stones in the bile duct- Cholelithiasis

 - Inflammation in the gallbladder- Cholecystitis

 - Large polyps in the gallbladder

 - Inflammation in the pancreas due to gallstones- Pancreatitis